derek73/python-nameparser/docs/customize.rst

 +++++++++++++++++++++++++++++

-"Hon" is a common abbreviation for "Honorable", a title used when addressing judges, and is included in the default tiles constants which means it will never be considered a first name.
+"Hon" is a common abbreviation for "Honorable", a title used when addressing judges, and is included in the default tiles constants.
+This means it will never be considered a first name, because titles are the pieces before first names.

 But "Hon" is also sometimes a first name.
 If your dataset contains more "Hon"s than "Honorable"s, you may wish to remove it from the titles